 Satisfactory Academic Progress

-Satisfactory Academic Progress (SAP) is about ensuring students are able to complete their academic program in a timely manner while achieving minimum academic standards.
+The Satisfactory Academic Progress (SAP) policy exists as a method to ensure students are able to complete their academic program in a timely manner while achieving minimum academic standards.
 In an age of increasing accountability of the use of federal student aid funds (and other federal, state, and institutional funds), institutions and students must demonstrate financial aid funds are being used to assist students in completing their academic goals in the most efficient way.

-Federal regulations mandate all students are required to maintain SAP toward a degree in order to receive financial assistance through Title IV federal financial aid (including, but not limited to, the Pell Grant, Stafford Loan, Perkins Loan, Parent PLUS, Graduate/Professional PLUS, Federal Work-study, Supplemental Educational Opportunity Grant and TEACH Grant) and need-based state aid (such as the Kentucky CAP Grant) programs.
+Federal regulations mandate all students are required to maintain SAP toward a degree in order to receive financial assistance through Title IV federal financial aid (including, but not limited to, the Pell Grant, Direct Subsidized and Unsubsidized Loan, Perkins Loan, Parent PLUS, Graduate/Professional PLUS, Federal Work-study, Supplemental Educational Opportunity Grant and TEACH Grant) and need-based state aid (such as the Kentucky CAP Grant) programs.
 Students must meet the academic standards as outlined in the SAP policy.
 These standards are for financial aid purposes only and neither replaces nor overrides academic policies outlined by the University of Louisville.
 A current academic year FAFSA must be on file in order for SAP to be evaluated.
 Therefore, before an appeal is submitted please ensure your FAFSA is complete.
 Complete your fafsa here at www.fafsa.gov.
 The SAP policy applies to all undergraduate, graduate, and professional students as described below.

 A student determined ineligible for financial aid because of failure to meet the University of Louisville’s Satisfactory Academic Progress standards can regain eligibility in future semesters or has the right to make a written appeal to the Student Financial Aid Office.
 To view ways of regaining financial aid eligibility after failing to meet Satisfactory Academic Progress, please click the 'How to Regain Eligibility Link' above.